Osman Nuri Pasha: Military career

-Siege of Plevna
+Siege of Pleven

 During the Russian attack on Nikopol, Osman Pasha was in Vidin with his army.
 The Ottoman high command ordered Osman Pasha to reinforce Nikopol with 20,000 soldiers.
 While Osman was on his way to Nikopol, the city fell to the Russians on 16 July 1877.
 The Russians, knowing that Osman Pasha was heading to Nikopol, planned to intercept and attack his forces.
 Osman Pasha's troops were 20 miles away from Nikopol.
 Osman Pasha quickly created a strong network of fortifications, raising earthworks with redoubts, digging trenches and gun emplacements.
-On 19 July, Russian troops reached Plevna and started bombarding the town.
+On 19 July, Russian troops reached Pleven and started bombarding the town.
 The next day Russian troops continued the bombardment, eventually forcing some Ottoman units off the outer defences.

 Reinforcements began arriving to both sides, as fighting intensified, and the Russians launched an assault.
 During the first assault, the Russians suffered 4,000 casualties, while the Ottomans suffered 1,000.
 After this, Osman Pasha strengthened his defences.
 The Russians were reinforced by the army of Prince Carol I of Romania, who assumed command of the attacking army.
-On 31 July the Russians attacked Plevna again, but Ottoman troops managed to repulse the assault.
+On 31 July the Russians attacked Pleven again, but Ottoman troops managed to repulse the assault.
 After this second engagement, the Russians lost 10.000 men, while Ottomans lost 2,000.
 After suffering heavy casualties during the assault, the Russians sent out scouts, and resolved to cut off the Ottoman supply lines.
 To this end, Russian forces attacked the Ottoman garrison at Lovcha.
-This attack proved to be successful, and the Russians were able to cut off all communications and supply lines to Plevna.
+This attack proved to be successful, and the Russians were able to cut off all communications and supply lines to Pleven.
 By now, Osman Pasha's army had been reinforced to 30,000, while the Russian forces numbered 100,000.
 On 11 September, the Russians resumed the artillery bombardment, and mounted another assault.
 The assault succeeded in taking a few redoubts but Osman Pasha retook most of them.
 After the third battle, the Russians lost roughly 20,000 men, while the Ottomans lost only 5,000.

 Since the beginning of the war, Russian and Romanian losses reached up to 50,000.

 As more Russian and Romanian troops joined the siege, all attacks were halted.
 General Eduard Ivanovich Todleben came to see the situation of the siege.
 He was experienced in siege warfare, and decided to encircle the city.

 The Russian-Romanian army closed in by 24 October, as supplies began to run low in the city.
 On 9 December, Osman Pasha decided to attempt replay attack and attacked the Russian contingent during the night.
 Close-quarters combat ensued, but the Russian forces outnumbered the Ottomans.
 Osman Pasha's troops were driven back and he was struck in the leg by a stray bullet.
 Rumors of Osman Pasha's death spread panic, and Ottoman troops were driven back and enveloped by Romanian forces.
 At the end of the breakout attempt, the Ottomans had lost 4,000, while the Russians lost 2,000.
 The next day, Osman Pasha capitulated, surrendering the city to the Romanian Colonel Mihail Cerchez.